innovation-first/paradox-innovation/content/blogs/kubecon/index.md

 ### Aligning AI with Human Expertise

 Our approach aligns with contemporary AI research emphasizing the importance of contextual information in effective decision-making.
 By enabling users to provide natural language Facts, we create a collaborative environment where human expertise complements AI capabilities.
 Users contribute their domain knowledge and strategic insights, while Fred processes this information alongside technical data to generate holistic recommendations.

 This synergy between human input and AI processing enhances the overall effectiveness of Kubernetes management, ensuring that both technical and non-technical considerations are accounted for.
+We believe it is one of our work original contribution.

 ## Case Study: Fact-Driven Optimization